-14 Boys Easter Basket Ideas That Are Both Fun & Useful
+15 Easter Basket Ideas for Boys & Girls That Are Fun & Useful

-As the mom of two boys, I’ve gotten pretty good at Easter basket ideas they love.
-In fact, I almost have a recipe for what I put in their Easter basket each year.
+As the mom of three, and someone who hates wasting space and money, I’ve gotten pretty good at finding Easter basket ideas that aren’t small tchotchkes (or full of sugar, though there is always some sugar on Easter).
+In fact, I almost have a recipe for what I put in my kids Easter baskets each year.
 I try and go for a mix of fun and practical items.
-I hate buying little tchotchkes and knickknacks that I end up throwing away a few days later.

 1. Sidewalk chalk

-My boys are ages 6 and 9 now, and still use sidewalk chalk often in the spring and summer, to draw things like roads for their vehicles, or create sports courts on our driveway.
+My kids are 10, 7 and 4 now, and all three still use sidewalk chalk often in the spring and summer, to draw things like roads for their vehicles, or create different sports courts on our driveway.

 2. Bubbles

-While bubbles aren’t quite as big a hit in our house now as they were a few years ago, I used to always put bubble wands in my boys Easter baskets (and I still do for my 3 year old daughter).
+While bubbles aren’t quite as big a hit with my boys now as they were a few years ago, my daughter still loves getting these bubble wands in her Easter basket as much as her brothers used to.

 3. Water Balloons

-The bubbles have since given way to water balloons in our house.
+The bubbles have since given way to water balloons!
 My kids love them, and they’re a perfect activity for that first unexpectedly warm spring day.
+I also love the reusable water balloons, they’e a little pricier, but you get more mileage.

-I don’t usually put in a ton of toys in an Easter basket, but I will include a small puzzle game (Kanoodle and Rubix cubes are a big hit in our house) or fidget toy to keep them occupied on spring trips or long car-rides.
+I don’t usually put in a ton of toys in an Easter basket, but I will include a small puzzle game (Kanoodle and Rubix cubes are a big hit here), or card game to keep them occupied on spring trips or sports tournaments.

 5. A New Book